lukasz-jakub-adamczuk/aya/README.md

 ### Management

 Classes to organize CRUD functions in application.
+IndexView and InfoView classes are responsible for collections and entities managing.

 ### Html